-Activities in nutrient analysis of foods are expected to continue, and the next up-date of the food table should see a more complete compilation.
+Activities in nutrient analysis of foods are expected to continue, and on-going studies are expected to provide further data for a wider range of foodstuffs as well as nutrients.
 Methodologies in this area will continue to undergo refinement and improvement, in line with the goal of obtaining quality food composition data.
 Non-nutrient components of foods, including food toxicants, will be given greater attention in the coming years, since there is still a great deal of gaps in our knowledge in this area.